Br3nda/drupal-module-boost/README.txt

  * Page configuration Block
    This block allows the administrator to set pages individually.
-   Including setting for minimum cache lifetime(select box), preemptive cache(on or off), scope(page ID, content type or content container).
+   Including setting for maximum cache lifetime(select box), preemptive cache(on or off), scope(page ID, content type or content container).

  * Stats Block